-If you’re a home buyer, you probably think your main cost is the price of a home.
-But did you know there are hidden expenses related to buying a property?
-Here are six common costs to factor into your budget.
+If you’re a prospective home buyer, you’re probably focused on the main cost involved – the price of the home itself.
+But did you know that there are hidden expenses related to buying a property?
+Here are some common costs to factor into your budget.

-A conveyancer or solicitor takes care of the legal paperwork involved in buying a home, such as reviewing a contract, carrying out land searches and lodging documents.
-Their fees can range from $500 to $2000.
+A conveyancer or solicitor takes care of the legal paperwork involved in buying a home.
+This includes reviewing a contract, carrying out land searches, and lodging documents.
+Their fees can range from $1000 to $2000.

 Stamp duty is a tax charged by state and territory governments on a property transaction.
-The cost depends on factors such as location, price and if you’re buying as an investor or owner-occupier.
-First home buyers can receive a stamp duty concession depending on the state and territory they buy in.
+The cost depends on factors such as location, price, and if you’re buying as an investor or owner-occupier.
+First home buyers may receive a stamp duty concession depending on the state and territory they buy in.

-Pest and building inspections are optional but recommended for peace of mind that a property has no underlying issues.
+Pest and building inspections are optional but recommended so that you can have peace of mind that your new property has no underlying issues.
 A combined pest and building inspection can range from $300 for a small home to $1000 for a large home in metropolitan areas.

-If you’re borrowing more than 20% of a purchase price, a lender will charge you Lenders Mortgage Insurance (LMI).
+If you’re borrowing more than 20% of a purchase price for a property, a lender will charge you Lenders Mortgage Insurance (LMI).
 LMI protects the lender from financial loss if a borrower can’t meet their home loan repayments.
-The amount depends on factors such as your deposit, your home loan amount and whether the property is an investment or owner-occupied.
+The amount charged depends on factors such as your deposit, your home loan amount, and whether the property is an investment or owner-occupied.
 You can avoid paying LMI by saving a bigger deposit.

 While you may agree to a purchase price with a seller, a lender will still carry out a valuation of a property before giving you unconditional approval.
-They will use this valuation to assess if they’ll lend to you.
+They will use this valuation to assess whether or not they’ll lend to you.
 A valuation can cost between $300 and $600, but some lenders may not charge for it.

 If you need help understanding the various costs involved in buying a home, book an appointment with one of our Borro brokers today or call the team on 1300 1BORRO.